jmparlett/cPrimer/pointers.md

 5
 ```

-Its interesting to think about what getting the address of pointer means.
+Its interesting to think about what getting the address of a pointer means.
 Consider the above code and the pointer `j`.
 What is `&j`.
 Well ultimately `j` is just a number.
 It is also stored somewhere in memory.
 So address of `j` is exactly that.
 It is the location where the value of the pointer itself (not the value at the location specified by the pointer) is kept.

 ## Arrays

-You have probably heard someone say that arrays are pointers in C. Lets explore this fact.

-From what we've shown previously you may be able to see how everything you do with an array you can do with a pointer and
-the operations defined above.
+From what we've shown previously you may be able to see how everything you do with an array you can do with a pointer and the operations defined above.
 For an example consider an array of integers
 ```c
 int A[5] = {6,7,8,9,10};